-Gleevec's latest approval is for pediatric cancerJanuary 25th, 2013 in Cancer /
+Gleevec's latest approval is for pediatric cancerJanuary 25, 2013 in Medicine & Health / Cancer

 (HealthDay)—The anti-cancer drug Gleevec (imatinib) has received new U.S. Food and Drug Administration approval to treat the most common type of pediatric cancer, affecting some 2,900 children each year, the agency said Friday.